petednz/uk.co.compucorp.civicrm.activityreport/README.md

 and install Activity Report (uk.co.compucorp.civicrm.activityreport) extension.

-No additional steps are required.
+No additional steps are required (other than checking Permissions are set for CiviCRM Reports: access CiviCRM pivot table reports)

 Usage
 ------